 Southeastern Texas is a rather arid environment, with only moderate humidity throughout the year and a small amount of annual rainfall.
 Dye to regular dryness and intense heat during the summer, soils in the area can shrink in size and become brittle.
 Clay soil becomes especially cracked when it lacks moisture and will no longer be able to support your foundation if it dries out.
 Eventually, your heavy foundation will crush through the brittle soil and experience settlement and sinking.
 Of course, this can lead to floor and wall gaps in your home.

-Even though Austin and San Antonio don’t receive a ton of rain throughout the year, precipitation can still cause issues when it does eventually show up.
 We already mentioned how clay soils expand when it rains, but another type of soil common to these areas can experience a different process known as soil washout.
 Sandy loam soils are another type of soil found in Travis County and Bexar County.
 While sandy loam can drain water well, if it becomes overwhelmed, it can easily be washed away and eroded by rain.
 As the soil is washed away, your home sinks, and gaps open up throughout your house.

 We don’t advise using store-bought sealants to deal with floor and wall gaps in your home.
 Caulk, acrylic, or anything in between doesn’t solve the actual problem, it only provides a band-aid fix to floor and wall gaps.
 While the gap might look closed for a while with store-bought sealant, your home is still experiencing foundation damage caused by soil.
 Only professional foundation solutions can protect your home from soil issues.
 DIY solutions simply don’t work effectively!